Medicare Part D (Prescription Drug Plan) Benefits Overview for 2020

 - Premium: You pay a monthly premium for a Medicare Part D Prescription Drug Plan, which varies among plans.

-- Initial coverage stage: Once you reach the deductible amount, you pay a copayment or coinsurance in the initial coverage stage until your total prescription drug costs (including what you pay, plus what your plan pays) reach the coverage gap, which is $3,820 in 2019.
+- Initial coverage stage: Once you reach the deductible amount, you pay a copayment or coinsurance in the initial coverage stage until your total prescription drug costs (including what you pay, plus what your plan pays) reach the coverage gap (or “out-of-pocket threshold”), which is $4,020 in 2020.
 The Medicare Part D coverage gap is also called the “donut hole.”
 Not all plans have a coverage gap or donut hole.

-- Catastrophic coverage: If and when you reach the out-of-pocket limit in the coverage gap ($5,100) in 2019, you qualify for catastrophic coverage.
-You pay only a small copayment or coinsurance for covered drugs for the remainder of the year in this stage.
+- Catastrophic coverage: If and when you reach the out-of-pocket limit in the coverage gap ($6,350) in 2020, you qualify for catastrophic coverage.
+You pay a copayment or coinsurance for covered drugs for the remainder of the year in this stage.

 Does Medicare provide extra help for my Medicare Part D Prescription Drug Plan costs?